xpack-dev-tools/qemu-riscv-xpack/README-BUILD.md

 ## Changes

-Compared to the original QEMU distribution, there are major changes in the Cortex-M emulation.
+Compared to the original QEMU distribution, there are no functional changes in the RISC-V emulation.

-The actual changes for each version are documented in the release web pages.

 ## How to run a local/native build